chmod775/TeRegex/README.md

-# Minimal Text Regular Expressions Processor 🚀
+# Minimal Regular Expressions Processor for Text

-**⚠️ Regular Expressions power!
+**⚠️ ATTENTION: Regular Expressions power!
 Handle with care ⚠️**

 We all know the immense power of Regular Expressions, and we all dreamed a text processor capable of handling that power and making it easy to use daily.